SuicV/YellowPagesScraper/README.md

 ## How to use

-to use the the crawler, you should have scrapy installed on your envirment:
+to use the the crawler, you should have scrapy installed on your environment:

 ```
 # install scrapy command